 The Category Discovery was then followed by qualitative research to develop hypotheses as well as develop survey content for the quantitative phase.
 For the qualitative phase, we wanted to gain insights from different ethnicities and those with different category affinity, including Millennials, Unacculturated, and Bicultural Hispanics.
 We conducted ten focus groups to explore perceptions, emotions, and barriers associated with the category.
 A proprietary online community was implemented to capture digital journaling and shopper missions to understand usage and shopping behavior.

-Numerator’s OmnipanelTM was used to administer an online trigger survey so a respondent’s retail purchase behavior could be overlaid with their needs and motivations.
+We then used our Illuminator® solution, Dollars + Attitudes® framework, by administering an online survey to Numerator’s OmnipanelTM to a respondent’s retail purchase behavior could be overlaid with their needs and motivations.
 To address the long list of business questions and to reduce respondent fatigue, three modular, sequentially triggered surveys were implemented to quantify consumers’ attitudes and usage of the pork and a variety of other meats in the following dimensions: in-home consumption, out of home consumption and general attitudes & trends.

 Advanced analytics played a key role in this endeavor – such as refining need states, defining category drivers, attitudinal segments, and perceptual mapping.

 Learn more about how C+R leverages our Illuminator® solutions to provide clients with behavior and attitudinal consumer data through our answers for your brands, categories, channels/retailers, or shoppers by marrying C+R Research's qualitative and quantitative expertise with actual behavioral data collected from millions of shopping receipts.